sagesolar/Corpus-of-Taylor-Swift/README.md

 A word that appears one or more times, in one or more song lyrics.
 These are primarily presented in lower case, apart from in instances of proper nouns such as `Hollywood` or other ordinarily capitalised nouns such as `January`.
 Various tenses of the same word are grouped together in the same frequency banding/rank (eg. the words `doing`, `does`, `done`, `did` and `do` all share the same `FqBand`, `OECRank` and `CEFRLevel`).

 > [!NOTE]
-> Some proper nouns such as place names or names of individuals have been hyphanated to preserve the single word consistency when searching, eg. `New-York`, `Miss-Americana` and `Tim-McGraw`.
-Additionaly, for clarity the word `I` is listed as `i`.
+> Some proper nouns such as place names or names of individuals have been hyphenated to preserve the single word consistency when searching, eg. `New-York`, `Miss-Americana` and `Tim-McGraw`.
+Additionally, the word `I` is listed as `i`, for clarity.

 ### PoSes _(Part of Speech)_

-These are the standard gramatical categorisations that are assigned to English language words.
+These are the standard grammatical categorisations that are assigned to English language words.
 The English language is comprised of many homographic words, which are words that are spelled the same but have different meanings or origins.
 Consider the word `close`, which can be an adjective, adverb, noun or verb, or the word `minute` which can be an adjective, noun or verb.
-As such, multiple PoS categories are often assinged to each lyric word in CoTS, and are listed in order of that word's PoS WFWSE frequency.
+As such, multiple PoS categories are often assigned to each lyric word in CoTS, and are listed in order of that word's PoS WFWSE frequency.

 Standard PoS categories appear abbreviated within CoTS as follows: